Forcing Champagne Rhubarb involves covering the crown with a pot to reduce the amount of sunlight reaching the plant.

 I’ve done some reading on the interweb about Champagne Rhubarb, and there is actually a point of confusion about the term “Champagne Rhubarb”.

 Yorkshire Indoor Rhubarb to chefs and cooks is what Champagne is to wine lovers.
-Not to be confused with the outdoor variety that I have which is known, as Rhubarb Champagne.
+Not to be confused with the outdoor variety known as Rhubarb Champagne.

 I’m just hoping my homemade rhubarb forcing frame will put up with the wind and elements as good as the plants!